dtn7/rf95modem-go/README.md

 ## Library

 The primary focus of this library is the sending and receiving of data via LoRa.
 An `io.Reader` and `io.Writer` are provided for this purpose.
+It is also possible to register handler functions for incoming messages.
 Furthermore, both frequency and modem mode can be changed.
 For more information take a look at the [documentation][godoc].

 ```go
 package main